OSGeo/OSGeoLive-doc/README.rst

 ~~~~~~~~~~~~~~~~~

 The majority of OSGeoLive documentation is generated from reStructured text (reSt) sources
-using Sphinx. reSt is similar to wiki markup, and readable in plain ascii.
+using Sphinx. reSt is similar to wiki markup, and readable in plain ASCII.
 As a
-quick check, github will (partially) render reSt documents as HTML.
+quick check, GitHub will (partially) render reSt documents as HTML.

 Build steps
 ~~~~~~~~~~~

-1.1 Install python and sphinx version 1.6.5 or greater (as provided with Ubuntu >16.04), (install_main_docs.sh does this too)
+Following the steps below on the OSGeoLive Virtual Machine itself is one of the easiest ways to build the OSGeoLive documentation.

+1 Install Python and create a virtual environment.

 For Python 2
 ::
-   cd /root/of/repo

    # Install pip
    sudo apt-get install python-pip